-The university interview rumour mill regularly trundles out stories of tutors asking hapless students to hurl bricks through windows, to sit down when there are no chairs or to impersonate a gibbon (yes, we made that one up).
+The university interview rumour mill regularly trundles out stories of tutors asking hapless students to hurl bricks through windows, sit down when there are no chairs or impersonate a gibbon (yes, we made that one up).
 The thing to remember is that the majority of these stories are urban legends!

 So instead of practising hurling bricks through windows, you should probably have a go at fielding the kind of university interview questions you might be asked.
 These tips could also be useful when applying for a sponsored degree!

 Of course, aside from the standard questions, they might throw in the odd curveball question.
 In Oxbridge university interviews, the trickier questions are usually designed to make you think laterally.

 When faced with a tough question, allow yourself to pause briefly and collect your thoughts, rather than just plunging straight into answering.
 Just don’t wait too long…it could get awkward!

 YOUR PERSONAL STATEMENT…

 They might base the interview on your personal statement, so make sure you re-read it.
 Be prepared to elaborate on what you wrote in your personal statement and make sure you back up your statements.
 Above all, don’t parrot your personal statement back at them.

 And, if you have cheekily referenced a few things that you haven’t actually read, now would be the time to read them.